julianwachholz/django-sqids/README.md

 1. `DJANGO_SQIDS_MIN_LENGTH`: default minimum length
 2. `DJANGO_SQIDS_ALPHABET`: default alphabet
 > **Note**
 > It is recommended that you provide a random string of alphabets for `DJANGO_SQIDS_ALPHABET` setting even if you are using the same characters as those in the default alphabet i.e. `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.
 This will ensure that your IDs will be unique to you.
-You may use an online tool like [this one](https://codebeautify.org/shuffle-letters) to shuffle the default string.
+You may use the `shuffle_alphabet` function provided with `django-sqids` to shuffle the default string.

 `SqidsField` does not reqiure any arguments but the following arguments can be supplied to modify its behavior.